-There’s really no doubt at this point that Pinterest is here to stay.
+There’s no doubt at this point that Pinterest is here to stay.
 While it has a long way to go before it parallels the impact of Facebook and Twitter, more and more businesses are using it as a viable marketing channel.
 Some recent statistics have provided marketers with some in-depth insights into the current state of Pinterest and how to use it more effectively.
-Here are some of the key takeaways that you can put to use when running your campaign.
+Like with any digital platform, the more information you have, the better decisions you can make when it comes to optimizing your marketing campaign.
+Here are some of the key takeaways that you can put to use when running your Pinterest campaign.

-One of the most interesting stats is the huge surge in unique visitors that Pinterest has seen.
+One of the most interesting stats is the huge surge in unique visitors that Pinterest has seen over the past ten years.
 In fact, the number of total unique visitors has increased by 2702.2% since May 2011, and there are approximately 11 million total users.
 It also hit 10 million monthly unique visitors quicker than any independent website in history.
 Not even Facebook and Twitter could match those stats.
 In terms of monthly usage, the average user spends 1 hour and 17 minutes on the site.
 While this is nowhere near the average Facebook user who spends 6 hours and 33 minutes, it does surpass many other social media sites.
-For instance, the average Twitter user spends 36 minutes on the sites, LinkedIn users spend 17 minutes and Google + users spend only 6 minutes.
-Throughout each visit, the average person spends 16 minutes on Pinterest.
-The major demographic of this site is women who account for roughly 80% of total users.
-However, there appears to be a gradual shift and more male users are signing up.
+For instance, the average Twitter user spends 36 minutes on the sites, and LinkedIn users spend 17 minutes.
+During each visit, the average person spends 16 minutes on Pinterest.
+The major demographic of this site are women, who account for roughly 80% of total users.
+However, there appears to be a gradual shift, and more male users are signing up every day.
 When it comes to age, the majority of users are between the ages of 25 to 34.

 Editorial Credit: I AM NIKOM / Shutterstock.com